Australian state to end quarantine for vaccinated travelers

 Associated Press

-CANBERRA, Australia (AP) — Australia’s most populous state New South Wales said on Friday it would end hotel quarantine for vaccinated international travelers as the government accelerates the wind back of pandemic restrictions.
+CANBERRA, Australia (AP) — Sydney will end hotel quarantine for vaccinated passengers when scheduled international flights restart in Australia within two weeks, officials said on Friday, while maintaining some restrictions on foreigners entering the country.

-State Premier Dominic Perrottet announced that vaccinated travelers who tested negative to COVID-19 before flying to Sydney would be spared 14 days in hotel quarantine from Nov.
-1.
+Vaccinated travelers who test negative for COVID-19 before flying to Australia’s largest city would be spared 14 days in hotel quarantine from Nov.
+1, New South Wales state Premier Dominic Perrottet said.

-The major relaxation of the state’s pandemic restrictions was announced four days after Sydney came out of a 106-day lockdown,
+The major relaxation of the state’s pandemic restrictions, which makes entering Australia easier for some travelers, was announced four days after Sydney came out of a 106-day lockdown.

 “We can’t live here in a hermit kingdom.
 We’ve got to open up and this decision today is a big one, but it is the right one to get New South Wales connected globally,” Perrottet said.